scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

    The estimated user trajectory in ENU coordinates and the same scale as Figure :ref:`UserTrajectory1`. :label:`UserEstTrajectory2`

+Over the results for both cases are very good.
+There a lot of *knobs* to turn in this framework, so may options to explore.

 Conclusions and Future Work
 ---------------------------

 The objective of creating a Jupyter notebook-based simulation tool for studying the use of the EKF in GPS position estimation has been met.
 There are many tuning options to explore.
 The performance results are consistent with expectations.

-There are several improvements under consideration: (1) , (2), (3)?
+There are several improvements under consideration: (1) develop  a more realistic user trajectory generator, make measurement quality a function of the SV range, (3) use a least-squares algorithm to obtain an initial position fix.
+The last item is to deal with the fact that the EKF needs a reasonable position fix to get started.
+It may not converge without it.

 References